robinrendle/robinrendle.com/_posts/2021-02-16-why-i-still-use-rss.md

 >
 > However it wasn't until I began working from home and everything in my life moved online that I really began to notice how beneficial RSS could be with relation to Digital Wellbeing.
 By selecting only the sites, blogs, creators etc. that I had a serious interest in, I could effectively remove the negative effects of social media and excessive online usage from my life.

-On a completely different tangent here: Marc doesn't share his last name or anything and whenever I see that on the web I'm always impressed.
+On a completely separate tangent here: Marc doesn't share his last name or anything and whenever I see that on the web I'm always impressed.
 There's an alt-timeline Robin who never shared his name on the web and writes outrageous things about the thoughts in his head via a cool pseudonym like `Infinite Mess` or something I don’t know I haven’t had coffee yet.

 Anyway, this reminds me of two things.